suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `ReloadRestriction` settings to `IWeaponItem`.
 - Add `MovementRestrictionWhileUsingSkill` settings to `BaseSkill`.
 - Add `UseSkillRestriction` settings to `BaseSkill`.
+- Change vehicle riding workflow, now your character will ride the vehicle immediately after it was spawned.
+-

 * * *